JawadSher/LeetCode-Top-Interview-150-Problems/README.md

 Two years ago, I spent 7–8 months grinding through the complete DSA series by **Love Babbar** and built an entire [DSA repository](https://github.com/JawadSher/DSA-LeetCode-GFG-Problems-Repository) from scratch — covering everything from arrays to graphs.
 It was a big effort, and I'm proud of it.

-Now, after two years, I still remember the *names* — linked lists, graphs, trees, DP — but the *muscle memory* to implement them is rusty.
+After stepping away from DSA for a while, I still remember the *names* — linked lists, graphs, trees, DP — but the *muscle memory* to implement them has gotten rusty.
 That's completely normal.
 The knowledge never disappears; it just needs to be re-activated.

 So I decided to go through the **LeetCode Top Interview 150** study plan — a curated set of 150 problems that covers every critical data structure and algorithm pattern asked at top tech companies (Google, Amazon, Meta, Microsoft, etc.).